allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 1. **Direct Neo4j Implementation**: Decided to implement the Knowledge Graph directly in Neo4j with Cypher scripts rather than using a Python abstraction layer to minimize unnecessary complexity
 2. **Cypher Query Approach**: Chose to use direct Cypher queries instead of GraphQL, focusing on leveraging Neo4j's native query capabilities
-3. **APOC Stored Procedures**: Using APOC for creating reusable query templates that encapsulate common operations
+3. **Query Templates**: Decided to define reusable query templates in `.cypher` files.
+These will be loaded and executed by the application layer, as APOC procedures (`apoc.custom.asProcedure`) are not available in the current AuraDB environment.
+4. **Modality Representation Strategy**: Decided to replace the Phase 1 property-based modality on Concept nodes with a judgment-based representation in Phase 2, rather than maintaining coexistence.
+This involves a planned migration.
+5. **Quality/Modality Value Validation**: Due to limitations with Neo4j 5.x constraint syntax and the unavailability of APOC triggers in the current AuraDB environment, the validation ensuring `quality` and `modality` properties contain only the allowed Kantian values (or NULL) will be enforced at the **application level**.
+6. **Conditional Relationship Property Validation**: Similarly, the rule requiring `spatial_unit` when `distance` is present on `SPATIALLY_RELATES_TO` relationships cannot be enforced via standard constraints and will also be handled at the **application level**.
-4. **LLM Provider Selection**: Still evaluating options between OpenAI, Anthropic, and open-source alternatives
+7. **LLM Provider Selection**: Still evaluating options between OpenAI, Anthropic, and open-source alternatives
-5. **Deployment Strategy**: Deciding between cloud providers and on-premises deployment
+8. **Deployment Strategy**: Deciding between cloud providers and on-premises deployment

 ## Current Challenges